 Mauritius has a very simple residency-by-investment scheme.
 The Economic Development Board manages the program.
 There are two options:

 - You can acquire residency in Mauritius by merely buying a property.
 To be eligible, the property must be:

 - From an approved Property Development scheme (PDS).
 The PDS has replaced the Integrated Resort Scheme (IRS) and Residential Estate Scheme (RES).

 - Have a purchase price of at least the equivalent of USD$375,000.

 This Residency by Investment visa is valid as long as you own the property.

 Be aware: you cannot work in Mauritius under the terms of this program.
 If you do want to work, you’ll need to apply for one of the Mauritius work permits detailed above.

-2) You can get a 20-year Mauritius permanent resident status by investing in a business.
+Investing in a business gives you a 20-year Mauritius permanent resident status.
 The investment must be at least USD$375,000 in a qualifying business.
 The sectors that are eligible include:

 - Agro-based industry